The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

-where \verb|emptyITensor| creates an ITensor with unallocated storage and an as-yet unspecified pattern of non-zero blocks.
-Then, we set an element of \verb|T| as

-Note that this element corresponds to the \verb|QN(1)| subspace of \verb|i| and the \verb|QN(1)| subspace of \verb|j|, for a combined ``QN flux'' of \verb|flux(T)==QN(2)|.
-When setting any further elements, only those elements of \verb|T| consistent with a flux \verb|QN(2)| will be allowed to be non-zero.
-This imposes a block-sparse structure on \verb|T|, since most values of the indices combine to form fluxes other than \verb|QN(2)| and thus remain zero.
+Using these indices, we can define an ITensor \inlinenohighlight{T} in the usual way as \begin{jlcodeblock} T = ITensor(i,j) \end{jlcodeblock} where initially this ITensor will have Empty storage (see Sec.~\ref{emptystorage}), and thus an as-yet unspecified pattern of non-zero blocks.
+Then, we set an element of \inlinenohighlight{T} as \begin{jlcodeblock} T[i=>3,j=>1] = 31.0 \end{jlcodeblock} Note that this element corresponds to the \inline{QN(1)} subspace of \inlinenohighlight{i} and the \inline{QN(1)} subspace of \inlinenohighlight{j}, for a combined ``QN flux'' of \inline{flux(T) == QN(2)}.
+(Mathematically the flux corresponds to the overall irreducible representation under which the tensor transforms.
+More intuitively, it describes whether a tensor is a source or sink of quantum numbers and by how much.)
+When setting any further elements, only those elements of \inlinenohighlight{T} consistent with a flux \inline{QN(2)} will be allowed to be non-zero.
+This constraint imposes a block-sparse structure on \inlinenohighlight{T}, since most values of the indices combine to form fluxes other than \inline{QN(2)} and thus remain zero.
 Only allowed blocks consistent with the total flux are stored in memory.
 Block-sparse computations can then be much more efficient than with dense tensors because fewer non-zero elements have to be handled and the presence of disjoint blocks allows major parts of calculations to be performed in parallel.

-For the rest of this section, we discuss in more detail the different types composing the QN block-sparse ITensor system.
+For the rest of this section, we discuss in more detail the different types composing the QN block sparse ITensor system.